ANTARCTIC CORMORANT (SHAG).

 Breeding Regions SA

-Breeding Range Subregions coasts of s South America and Falkland Is.
+Breeding Range Subregions coastal s South America and Falkland Is.

 Nonbreeding Range Subregions